devobiero/georgeobiero.me/content/posts/intro-tdd/intro-tdd.md

 ---
-title: Introduction to test driven development (TDD)
+title: Introduction to test-driven development (TDD) (Part 1)
-description: The first post is the most memorable one.
+description: Is it right for my development workflow?
 date: 2017-10-21T11:00:00.000Z
 ---